Nadège du Bospertus

-Nadège du Bospertus is a French model and former judge on Italia's Next Top Model.
-She was the muse of Giorgio Armani and Gianni Versace, as a supermodel during 1990s.
+Nadège du Bospertus is a French supermodel and former judge on Italia's Next Top Model.
+She was the muse of Giorgio Armani and Gianni Versace as a supermodel during the 1990s.

 Early life

 Du Bospertus was born in Montfermeil, France.
 She studied economics until 1988, when she was spotted on a street in Paris by a young photographer.
 She is of Réunionnais descent through her mother.